bitrise-io/devcenter/_articles/en/testing/testing-index.md

 - firebase
 title: Testing
 redirect_from: []
-summary: 'Testing your app is obviously a major part of the continuous integration process.
+description: 'Testing your app is obviously a major part of the continuous integration process.
 Bitrise has a number of dedicated Steps to help you with running your tests, and you can use custom Script Steps if you do not find what you need in our Step Library. '